Try Hubstaff for 14 days

 By understanding and harnessing the power of these deliverables, a project manager can navigate their projects with confidence and precision.

 We’ve covered a lot so far.

-Now that you have an overview of what project deliverables are, and how they work with milestones, it’s time to start creating yours.
+Now that you have an overview of project deliverables and how they work with milestones, it’s time to start creating yours.

 One way to do this is with a work breakdown structure.
-In simple terms, a work breakdown structure takes your deliverables and organizes them into project phases for the entire team to see.
+Simply put, a work breakdown structure organizes your deliverables into project phases for the entire team to see.

 Another way is with Agile project management software.

-Tools like Hubstaff Tasks automate team and project management so that your team stays on track and meets each deliverable with focused sprints, detailed tasks and visible kanban-stye workflows.
+Tools like Hubstaff automate team and project management so project managers stay on track and meet each deliverable with focused Sprints, detailed tasks, and visible Kanban-stye workflows.
 There’s no question that using project management software will simplify and streamline the process.

-By defining your key deliverables and milestones upfront, you can create a workable plan for the entire team to follow.
-And with this process in place managed by the right software, you’ll complete projects successfully and on time.
+You can create a workable plan for the entire team by defining your key deliverables and milestones upfront.
+With this process in place and managed by the right software, you’ll complete projects successfully and on time.

 Organize, plan for, and budget your projects better with Hubstaff Tasks